Skip to content

 Option 2: Send a quote by text message

 Another option is to text the quote directly to your client.
-This makes quote delivery even easier—homeowners are very likely to notice, check, and respond to their text messages.
+A text message makes quote delivery even easier—homeowners are very likely to notice, check, and respond to their text messages.

-Sending quotes by text message also makes you look like a modern, tech-savvy business, even if you’re a one-person team operating out of your home!
+Sending quotes by text also makes you look like a modern, tech-savvy business, even if you’re a one-person team operating out of your home.

 Example of a quote delivered by text message using Jobber

-Just like automated quote emails, clients can view, approve, or request changes to the quote right from their phone when you use Jobber’s quote management software.
+Just like automated quote emails, clients can view, approve, or request changes to the quote right from their phone when you use Jobber’s field service software.

-In this text message, your client can view and approve their quote in their client hub.
+Your client can view and approve their quote in this text message in client hub, their self-serve customer portal.
 You can customize the text message as you see fit.

 Sending a professional, well-written quote is like getting your foot in the door.
 But it’s the quote follow-up that closes the deal.